 3. Use cool blue foam "playground in a box" pieces to manipulate water at the South Street Seaport's one-of-a-kind Imagination Playground.
 FREE

-5. Grab a homemade scoop of cotton candy ice cream at the original Ample Hills Creamery near Prospect Park, or hit its Gowanus location, which includes a small roof deck with chairs.
+4. Grab a homemade scoop of cotton candy ice cream at the original Ample Hills Creamery near Prospect Park, or hit its one of its other locations.

 RELATED: 100 Free Things To Do with Kids in NYC This Summer

 Cool off in the fountains at the brand new Domino Park.
 Photo by Rosalind Muggeridge

 6. Head further south to see the brand new Domino Park in Williamsburg.